The "+x" means that this release includes the experimental 1.20 blocks that are in the 1.19.4 release, so you can

 What, no items‽‽‽

 see an item in the external display modes.
-Just put the item of interest in the frame by the armor stand.
-The non-external
+Just put the item of interest in the frame by the armor stand and

 RestWorld was built on a lot of commands and functions.
 In case you're interested, here are some details.